zongben/dbout.nvim/README.md

 ### Snacks Sources

 For users with Snacks installed, dbout automatically registers its sources.
-You can open the database connection manager simply by running the `Dbout` command:
+You can open the database connection manager simply by calling `:Dbout`

 ```lua
 --default config